Python library for the detection of peaks and valleys.

 peaks1d(X, x=None, method='peakdetect', height=0)

-Detect of peaks in 1D array.
+Detect peaks and valleys in 1D array data.

 param X: